danmayer/s3_image_converter/README.md

 ## Using webp-imageio

-The jar and macOS native library is included in the repo, if it is necessary to rebuild it, do the following:
+The Jar as well as macOS & Linux native library is included in the repo, if it is necessary to rebuild it, do the following:

 ```
 brew install hg gradle cmake